novellus/mtg-ai-card-generator/readme.md

         * Updated DataLoader to
             * accept data chunks instead of raw data from the new proprocessing script
             * dynamically randomize the order and batch locality of the chunks each epoch
-        * &#x1F534; TODO Added option to DataLoader to dynamically randomize the order of structured content in encoded mtg cards in each batch
+        * Added option to DataLoader to dynamically randomize the order of structured content in encoded mtg cards in each batch
             * symbols in mana costs
-            * order of unordered fields in a card (eg when the fields are specified by label rather than by order)
+            * &#x1F534; TODO card field order other than the name field, which is kept as the first field and treated as defining
         * &#x1F534; TODO Updated DataLoader to assign a fraction of chunks to each batch; instead of assigning a fraction of raw data
-        * &#x1F534; TODO Updated sampler to optionally save output to specified file instead of printing to console
     * [mtgencode](https://github.com/Parrotapocalypse/mtgencode)
         * Created environment.yaml for conda management
         * Fixed reserved word ```set``` inappropriately used